-- (1) [Protection of Country Names] A Member State shall protect country names against conflicting marks.
-15 - (2) [Consideration of Bad Faith] Bad faith may be considered as one factor among others in assessing competing interests in applying these Provisions.
-16 - (3) [Factors] For the purposes of applying these provisions, any relevant circumstance shall be considered in determining whether a mark that consists of or contains a country name, was or is being or is intended to be used in bad faith.
-In particular, the competent authority shall take into consideration, interalia, whether the trademark applicant or proprietor intended, by their adoption or use of the mark, to represent a false connection between the goods or services with which the mark is used or intended to be used, and the country named in the mark.
+(1) [Protection of Country Names] A Member State should protect country names against conflicting marks.14

+(2) [Consideration of Bad Faith] Bad faith may be considered as one factor among others in assessing competing interests in applying these Provisions.15

+(3) [Factors] For the purposes of applying these provisions, any relevant circumstance should be considered in determining whether a mark that consists of or contains a country name, was or is being or is intended to be used in bad faith.
+In particular, the competent authority ought to take into consideration, inter alia, whether the trademark applicant or proprietor intended, by their adoption or use of the mark, to represent a false connection between the goods or services with which the mark is used or intended to be used, and the country named in the mark.